sbseltzer/VersionMacros/README.md

 2. Copy the `"PreBuildSteps"` section from `VersionMacros.uplugin` to your `.uplugin` file.
 3. Modify the prebuild scripts as needed for your plugin.
 Use the `PrebuildConfig.py` file to customize to your project needs.

+Here's how it works:
+1. When you start a build, your `.uplugin` file will execute its `"PreBuildSteps"` in your host platform shell.
+2. `PreBuildSteps` exports variables from Unreal to the host shell environment so scripts can access them.
+3. `PreBuildSteps` executes the script contained in `Resources/BuildScripts/<HostPlatform>/`, which acts as a shim for the `Prebuild.py` file by deducing the location of the Python executable that's bundled with Unreal.
+4. `Prebuild.py` performs macro replacements according to your settings in `PrebuildConfig.py.

-The benefit of using `PreBuildSteps` for this is your plugin can safely be copy/pasted from a newer version of Unreal to an older one and still compile!
+The benefit of using `PreBuildSteps` is your plugin can safely be copy/pasted from a newer version of Unreal to an older one and still compile!
 At least as long as you're diligent about `#if`ing out newer dependency references in your `.Build.cs` files and using the `Optional` field for newer dependencies in your `.uplugin` file `"Plugins"` section.

 We'll review some specific use-cases for these prebuild scripts next.